pratoshhhh/nectere/README.md

 Here are the instructions on how to run the agent.

-1. Activate the virtual environment:
+1. Activate the virtual environment and download the required libraries:

 source .venv/bin/activate
+pip install -r requirements.txt

 2. Run the server (terminal 1):